AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_IdentityProvider.md

 ## `Get an Identity Provider Consent from a Tenant`

-Get the consent state for an Identity Provider for a Tenant.
-This determines whether an Identity Provider consents to sharing access to its directory with the OCS tenant.
-The consent grants User.Read.All and GroupMember.Read.all permissions to the OCS tenant.
+Get the consent information for an Identity Provider for a Tenant.
+The ConsentState property, if returned, determines whether an Identity Provider consents to sharing access to its directory with the OCS tenant.
+For example, the expected ConsentState's for Azure Active Directory (AAD) include (Pending_)SignIn and (Pending_)ReadAllUsersGroups.

 ### Request